Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 State Effects can be async: You’re free to do any sort of I/O you need, before deciding which Events to emit.
-For example, you might do an HTTP call based on the State, then depending on the call’s result return an Event indicating Success/Failure.
+For example, you might do an HTTP call based on the State, then depending on the call’s result return an Event indicating success or failure.

 Do take note, however, that as long as your State Effect is still waiting for an async operation, no other State Effect for that specific Fish can be started, due to the serialisation guarantee.
 Hence